Betterment/test_track_rails_client/README.md

 TestTrack.misconfiguration_notifier_class_name = 'MyCustomMisconfigurationNotifier'
 ```

-Your client must be a class that can be instantiated with no arguments,
-and implement the following methods:
+Your client must be a singleton or requre no initializer arguments, implement the following methods:

 ```ruby
 # Called when a Split misconfiguration is detected